 Mondays and Thursdays, 2:45 to 4:30 PM, at Graves Elementary School, 6021 S. 74th Street, Summit (click for map/directions)

-Program Coordinator Danielle Sanchez
+Click to email the Program Coordinator: Danielle Sanchez

 After this Conference, participants meet as a group to plan ongoing service projects that benefit their school, the local community, or international organizations.

 During the school year, the High School Leadership Program meets every other Tuesday, 6:00 to 7:00 PM at The LeaderShop.
 From June to August the schedule varies.